viam-devrel/viamcodelabs/site/viamguides/src/workshop-air-monitoring/workshop-air-monitoring.md

 1. **Hands-on Experiment**
    - When you manually refresh the `GetReadings` function for the air sensor, what type of information is typically returned?
    - What is the advantage of testing the smart plug’s `DoCommand` function during the setup process?
-   - What is the primary role of the `process.py` script in the air monitoring system?
-   - Why is the `process-1` configuration in the Viam app important for running the continuous process?
-   - Why is it necessary to configure a continuous process for the air monitoring system?
+   - Why is it necessary to configure a control logic module for the air monitoring system?

 ### Next-level projects